 Picture it, 1995, the height of the second wave of Norwegian black metal where every band member seemed to be suspected of either arson or a local stabbing.
 And on the music front, it seemed that every black metal band was trying to out “necro” each other with low-fi buzzsaw filled production.
 But In the Woods… was different.
 Blending doom and avant-garde elements such as female singing and sanguine keyboards with black metal, HEart was both beautifully haunting and deeply melancholy.
-The album’s twelve minute opener, “Yearning the Seeds of a New Dimension,” starts off with 80s sounding keyboards and ambient effects that has a hypnotic soothing effect.
+The album’s twelve minute opener, “Yearning the Seeds of a New Dimension,” starts off with 80s sounding keyboards and ambient effects that is both hypnotic and soothing.
 The track eventually evolves into a slow rolling funeral doom epic with Svithjod clean vocals at the helm.
 Then suddenly, right around the seven minute mark, Svithjod and company go black metal for a dizzying, spectacular finish.
 The title track, “Heart of the Ages,” follows a similar formula but changes things up considerably featuring clean vocals on top of the catchiest tremolo picking you’ve ever heard.
-The heaviest song and their absolute masterpiece has got to be “Wotan’s Return,” which features an infectious breakdown before segueing into those signature keyboards again.
+The heaviest song and their absolute masterpiece has got to be “Wotan’s Return,” which features an infectious breakdown before segueing into those signature keyboards again – Wagner would be proud (probably not).
 The song eventually comes full circle before literally stopping and re-starting with a killer death metal groove.
-This record is just spectacular from end to end and listening to it again today really underscores how ahead of its time it was when it was released.
+This record is just spectacular from end to end and listening to it again today really underscores how ahead of its time it was at the time of its release.

 HEart was released by Misanthropy Records in 1995 on CD, gatefold LP, and tape.
-Recently, Back on Black have re-issued this classic.
-It was re-mastered based off of the digital version.
-The original CD can be had for peanuts which makes it an absolute must buy, but the original mint LP will set you back at least $150 smackers.
+Recently, Back on Black have re-issued this classic, and it was re-mastered based off of the digital version.
+The original CD though can be had for peanuts, which makes it an absolute must buy.
+On the flip side, the original mint LP will set you back at least $150 smackers.
 Candelight re-issued the CD in 2003, but I am unsure if this version was re-mastered or not (if someone knows please comment below).